The Ultimate Guide of The City of London

 Revolting London – 2000 years of rebellion and retribution

-This tour takes you from Boudicca (Boadacea), who put London to the torch 2000 years ago (the first Great Fire of London) to the Extinction Rebellion who recently (2019) “torched” the Chancellor’s Mansion House speech.
-Over two hours we’ll meet a number of extraordinary characters whose lives and deaths are etched on, above and beneath the streets and alleys of London.
+This tour takes you from Boudicca (Boadicea), who put London to the torch 2000 years ago (the first Great Fire of London) to the Extinction Rebellion who “torched” the Chancellor’s Mansion House speech in 2019.
+Over two hours, we’ll meet a number of extraordinary characters whose lives and deaths are etched on, above and beneath the streets and alleys of London.

 Jewish London